-With respect to any payment date, the notional amount in effect under each interest rate swap agreement for the interest accrual period prior to that payment date will equal the principal balance of the related floating rate class as of the close of business on the preceding payment date.
-With respect to the first payment date, the notional amount in effect under each interest rate swap agreement prior to that payment date will be equal to the initial principal balance of the related floating rate class.
-The gross fixed rate for the floating rate class $$ transition bonds will be []% percent per annum.
+With respect to any quarterly payment date, the notional amount in effect under each actual balance swap for the interest accrual period ended prior to that payment date will equal the actual principal balance of the related floating rate tranche as of the close of business on the preceding semi-annual payment date; however, the notional amount in effect under each scheduled balance swap for the interest accrual period ended prior to the quarterly payment date may not equal the principal balance of the related floating rate tranche, taking into account all scheduled payments of principal, as of the close of business on the preceding semi-annual payment date.
+With respect to the first payment date, the notional amount in effect under each interest rate swap agreement prior to that payment date will be equal to the initial principal balance of the related floating rate tranche.